C7osure (You Like)

 "C7osure (You Like)" is a song by American rapper Lil Nas X. It is the seventh track on his second EP, 7 (2019).
 The song was produced by Boi-1da and Allen Ritter, with miscellaneous production by Abaz and X-Plosive.
 Imran Abbas, Jahaan Sweet, and Thomas Kessler also earned writing credits alongside Boi-1da, Ritter, and Lil Nas X himself.
 The song was influenced by Lil Nas X's sexuality, with Lil Nas X coming out as gay on the track.
+Musically, it is a house, R&B, and pop rap record.

-The song received positive reviews from music critics.
-Although the song was not released as a single, the song charted at number 60 in Lithuania, number 27 on the Official Aotearoa Music Charts in New Zealand, and number 14 on the Billboard Bubbling Under Hot 100 chart in the United States.
+Upon the release of 7, "C7osure (You Like)" would receive positive reviews from music critics.
+Although the song was not released as a single, it charted at number 60 in Lithuania, number 27 on the Official Aotearoa Music Charts in New Zealand, and number 14 on the Billboard Bubbling Under Hot 100 chart in the United States.

 Background

 German producers X-Plosive and Abaz created a sketch for the beat two years prior to its release.
 In an interview with Rolling Stone, they said they "had Drake on our minds [making that], something really melodic."